hw-ju/monai_uf_tutorials/AI4HEALTH_workshop/README.md

 **2. Computer resource reservation for AI4Health workshop:**
 - We have reserved 16 A100 nodes.
 The reservation name is "ai4health".
 - We have reserved 2 HWGUI nodes.
 The reservation name is "ai4health-hwgui".
-- *All sbatch and srun commands in this `README.md` assume using the above reservations, i.e., sbatch and srun commands have flags `--account=ai-workshop --qos=ai-workshop --reservation=ai4health`.*
+- *All sbatch and srun commands in this `README.md` assume using the above reservations and user group, i.e., all sbatch and srun commands have flags `--account=ai-workshop --qos=ai-workshop`, some have `--reservation=ai4health` or `--reservation=ai4health-hwgui`.*
 - *In the form for scheduling an OOD session, we put `ai-workshop` in both `SLURM Account` box and `QoS` box, and put `ai4health` in `reservation` box to use the reservation.*
     ```
     sbatch --account=ai-workshop --qos=ai-workshop --reservation=ai4health --account=ai-workshop --qos=ai-workshop --reservation=ai4health my_script.sh